mtsanford/laravel-arrangeable/README.md

 // | 4  | 3     |                | 4  | 1     |
 ```

-#### ArrangeableTrait::arrangeableFixOrder(int = null)
+#### ArrangeableTrait::arrangeableFixOrder(int | null)

 A convenient utility should your operations cause the ordering to become irregular.
-Again, the foreign key parameter is only needed if there is a foreign key specified in $arrangeableCongig.
+Again, the foreign key parameter is only needed if there is a foreign key specified in $arrangeableConfig (see below).

 ```php
 MyModel::arrangeableFixOrder(1);